Minto

 Runtime contractThe currently active blind box contract address shown in Protocol and Docs.

-Rule bindingEach contract address is bound to a reward-rule version and jackpot-rule version so historical requests keep their own rule context.
+Rule bindingEach contract address is bound to an explicit reward-rule set and jackpot-rule set so historical requests keep their own rule context.

-Payout trailWhere applicable, request tx, settle tx, contract address, and jackpot payout tx can all be linked to the explorer.
+Payout trailWhere applicable, request tx, round-commit tx, contract address, and jackpot payout tx can all be linked to the explorer.

 EDGE CASES

-1. If a request is not settled before the target block window expires, it is marked expired.
+1. If a request is not fully synced in time, it is marked expired.

 2. When a request expires, the system restores the reserved inventory, free quota, or paid balance for that request.